These are a Few of Our Favorite Things

 SEO & Back-End Use

 - CMS Tree Page View — If you’re serious about building online visibility (SEO), you’re probably adding lots of pages and posts.
 To help you stay organized and navigate the back-end of your WordPress website, this plugin creates an easy to navigate tree view since it shows hierarchical relationships at a glance.
+Not only does it help your SEO, but it also makes page creation 10x easier!

 - Redirection — when you manage a website long enough, eventually pages will be retired/replaced with new ones.
 However, you don’t want to lose your hard-earned SEO equity.
 This redirection plugin is particularly useful when you redesign and reorganize your information architecture so 404 errors are minimized.

-- WordPress SEO — I really like that this plugin helps you use SEO best practices for pages and posts.
+- Yoast SEO — I really like that this plugin helps you use SEO best practices for pages and posts.
 We recommend handcrafting title tags and meta descriptions to optimize what appears on a Search Engine Results Page (SERP).
 You can edit these directly on the page and see a preview.

 These are my top picks for WordPress plugins.
 I’m testing new ones all the time, as I’m a stickler for security as well as speed performance.
 What’s your favorite?